United Fruit Company: United Fruit (1899–1970)

 In 1933, concerned that the company was mismanaged and that its market value had plunged, Zemurray staged a hostile takeover.
 Zemurray moved the company's headquarters to New Orleans, Louisiana, where he was based.
 United Fruit went on to prosper under Zemurray's management; Zemurray resigned as president of the company in 1951.

 In addition to many other labor actions, the company faced two major strikes of workers in South and Central America, in Colombia in 1928 and the Great Banana Strike of 1934 in Costa Rica.
 The latter was an important step that would eventually lead to the formation of effective trade unions in Costa Rica since the company was required to sign a collective agreement with its workers in 1938.
 Labor laws in most banana production countries began to be tightened in the 1930s.
 United Fruit Company saw itself as being specifically targeted by the reforms, and often refused to negotiate with strikers, despite frequently being in violation of the new laws.

 In 1952, the government of Guatemala began expropriating unused United Fruit Company land to landless peasants.
 The company responded by intensively lobbying the U.S. government to intervene and mounting a misinformation campaign to portray the Guatemalan government as communist.
 In 1954, the U.S. Central Intelligence Agency armed, funded, and trained a military force that deposed the democratically elected government of Guatemala and installed a pro-business military dictatorship.

-In 1967, it acquired the A&W Restaurants.
+In 1967, United Fruit Company acquired A&W Restaurants.

 United Brands (1970–1984)

 Corporate raider Eli M. Black bought 733,000 shares of United Fruit in 1968, becoming the company's largest shareholder.
 In June 1970, Black merged United Fruit with his own public company, AMK (owner of meat packer John Morrell), to create the United Brands Company.
 United Fruit had far less cash than Black had counted on, and Black's mismanagement led to United Brands becoming crippled with debt.
 The company's losses were exacerbated by Hurricane Fifi in 1974, which destroyed many banana plantations in Honduras.
 On February 3, 1975, Black committed suicide by jumping out a window from the 44th floor of the Pan Am Building in New York City.
-Later that year, the U.S. Securities and Exchange Commission exposed a scheme by United Brands (dubbed Bananagate) to bribe Honduran President Oswaldo López Arellano with $1.25 million, plus the promise of another $1.25 million upon the reduction of certain export taxes.
+Later that year, the U.S. Securities and Exchange Commission exposed a scheme by United Brands (dubbed Bananagate) to bribe Honduran president Oswaldo López Arellano with $1.25 million, plus the promise of another $1.25 million upon the reduction of certain export taxes.
 Trading in United Brands stock was halted, and López was ousted in a military coup.